 For presentation on the financial statements, investments of the cash management pool and investments with maturity of three months or less at the time they are purchased by the School District are considered to be cash equivalents.
 Investments with an initial maturity of more than three months that are not purchased from the pool are reported as investments.
+The School District has no investments.

 Following Ohio statutes, the Board of Education has, by resolution, identified the funds to receive an allocation of interest.
-Interest revenue credited to the general fund during fiscal year 2013 amounted to \$30,600, which includes \$13,357 assigned from other School District funds.
+Interest revenue credited to the general fund during fiscal year 2014 amounted to \$2,826, which includes \$1,481 assigned from other School District funds.